 What is the Student Simulation Competition?

 A daylong competition for graduate students at NASPAA schools to work together to solve a complex public policy problem by using a simulation.
 The simulation model will emulate the process of solving real world problems while offering a distinctive experience to students.
-Students will interact with a model and see the potential results across a twenty-year span of time.

 When is the Student Simulation Competition?